Georgiana Cavendish, Duchess of Devonshire: Marriage and children

 Despite her detached and philandering husband and volatile marriage, social norms dictated that Georgiana must produce an heir for an extra-marital sexual liaison on her part to be socially acceptable.
 The first successful pregnancy resulted in the birth of Lady Georgiana Dorothy Cavendish on 12 July 1783.
-Called "Little G", she would become the Countess of Carlisle and have her own issue.
+Called "Little G", she would grow up to become the Countess of Carlisle.
 Georgiana developed a strong mothering sentiment raising Charlotte, and she insisted on nursing her own children (contrary to the aristocratic custom of having a wet nurse).
-On 29 August 1785, a second successful pregnancy resulted in another daughter: Lady Harriet Elizabeth Cavendish, called "Harryo", who would become Countess Granville and have children of her own.
+On 29 August 1785, a second successful pregnancy resulted in another daughter: Lady Harriet Elizabeth Cavendish, called "Harryo", who would become Countess Granville.
 Finally, on 21 May 1790, the Duchess gave birth to a male heir to the dukedom: William George Spencer Cavendish, who took the title of Marquess of Hartington at birth, and was called "Hart".
 He would never marry and would become known as "the bachelor duke".
 With the birth of the Marquess of Hartington, Georgiana was able to take a lover.

 While there is no evidence of when Georgiana began her affair with Charles Grey (later Earl Grey), she did become pregnant by him in 1791.
 Sent off to France, Georgiana believed she would die in childbirth.
 Despondent, she wrote a letter to her recently born son stating, "As soon as you are old enough to understand this letter, it will be given to you.
 It contains the only present I can make you—my blessing, written in my blood...
 Alas, I am gone before you could know me, but I lov'd you, I nurs'd you nine months at my breast.
 I love you dearly."
 On 20 February 1792, Eliza Courtney was born without complications.
 Georgiana's heart was broken yet again when she was forced to give away her illegitimate daughter Eliza to Grey's family.
 Georgiana would later pay many visits to her daughter, providing her with presents and affection, and Eliza would grow up to marry Lieutenant-Colonel Robert Ellice and bear a daughter named Georgiana.